 If you default on your mortgage payments in Connecticut, the servicer (on behalf of the loan owner, called the "lender" in this article) will eventually begin a foreclosure.
-The two main types of foreclosure in Connecticut are foreclosure by sale and strict foreclosure.
+The two main types of foreclosures in Connecticut are "foreclosures by sale" and "strict foreclosures."
 Both types must go through the court system and receive approval from a judge.
 Connecticut law specifies how these kinds of foreclosures work, and both federal and state laws give you rights and protections throughout the process.

 If you get a loan to buy residential real estate in Connecticut, you'll likely sign two documents: a promissory note and, typically, a document called an open-end mortgage deed.
 The promissory note is the document that contains your promise to repay the loan along with the repayment terms.
 The mortgage deed is the document that gives the lender a security interest in the property.

 If you miss a payment, the servicer can usually charge a late fee after the grace period expires.
 Most mortgage loans give a grace period of ten to fifteen days, for example, before you'll incur late charges.
 To find out the grace period in your situation and the amount of the late fee, review the promissory note or your monthly billing statement.